What is ERP and How Does it Work?

 When a sales order is entered, the ERP software will trigger procurement and production through to the shipping and delivery before reaching the satisfied customer.
 Part of this feature will be a quoting tool, working alongside the CRM.

 – Material Requirements Planning (MRP)

 This forms part of the inventory management whereby the ERP system allows businesses to monitor the material needed for sales and anticipated sales.

 What Are the Benefits of ERP?

-No matter your industry, as long as you’re investing in ERP software that is suited to your requirements, you’re going to enjoy several long-term, business-driven solutions.
+No matter your industry, as long as you’re investing in ERP software that is suited to your requirements, you’re going to enjoy a number of long-term, business-driven solutions.
 Here’s a look at some of the benefits you can expect.

 1. Integrated Costs

-Rather than having to spend money on several disparate IT systems operating separately from one another, an ERP solution will bring together all the systems on one platform, which effectively consolidates your IT spend.
-You are not having to budget for separate staff, infrastructure, training, licencing and support teams when you invest in a comprehensive ERP solution.
+Rather than having to spend money on a number of disparate IT systems operating separately from one another, an ERP solution will bring together all the systems on one platform, which effectively consolidates your IT spend.
+You are not having to budget for separate staff, infrastructure, training, licencing, and support teams when you invest in a comprehensive ERP solution.